-Deals volume in asset and wealth management was robust during the first quarter of 2019, rising 55% above the total during the first quarter in 2018.
+Deals volume in asset and wealth management was robust during the first quarter of 2019, rising 55% above the total during Q1 2018.
 But volume did not keep pace with the record activity during the fourth quarter of 2018.
 Wealth management firms continued to be the most active sub-sector, accounting for 62% of the announced deals during the first three months of 2019.

-During the first quarter announced AWM deal volume totalled 45 transactions, with total announced deal value of $12.2 billion.
-Deal value rose during the quarter driven by the announcement that Brookfield Asset Management will acquire 62% equity in Oaktree Capital Group LLC for $4.7 billion (implied transaction value was $11.7 billion).
+During the first quarter, announced AWM deal volume totalled 45 transactions, with a total announced deal value of $12.2 billion.
+Deal value rose during the quarter, driven by the announcement that Brookfield Asset Management will acquire 62% equity in Oaktree Capital Group LLC for $4.7 billion (implied transaction value was $11.7 billion).

 We expect that 2019 will probably become another significant year for deals in asset and wealth management.
 Asset managers are taking aggressive measures to overcome headwinds such as the top-line impact from the rise of passive investing and industry-wide pressures on both margins and productivity.
 The year started off with robust deal volume and the announcement of the $11.7 billion Brookfield Asset Management and Oak Tree transaction.
 As we have said before, publicly traded managers have an advantage in executing large scale deals using stock to engineer such transactions, giving them an edge in transformative M&A.

 Our survey also revealed that 29% of AWM CEOs expect to enter into a merger in the coming year, and 41% are currently seeking a strategic alliance or a joint venture.
 The finding highlights the perception that transactions can help overcome the AWM industry’s many challenges.
-The rationale for transactions vary.
-Some firms aim to fill gaps in their product line, gain new distribution capabilities, or expand their geographical reach.
+The rational for transactions varies.
+Some firms aim to fill gaps in their product line, gain new distribution capabilities or expand their geographical reach.
 Other firms seek to partner with a technology provider that will upgrade their systems and help keep pace with the spread of artificial intelligence and big data.

 The survey of AWM CEOs aligns with our forecast that the creation of alliances and joint ventures will continue at a strong pace in the coming months and years.
 Partnering with another asset manager, or with the provider of a technology solution, is viewed as an effective, low-risk strategy, particularly for independent, privately held firms.
 Such alliances could mean buying a minority stake or entering into a joint venture with an overseas manager to aid distribution of products.
 Or it could mean partnering with a fast-growing, high-value FinTech firm.